neha13deshmukh/Retail_powerbi_Dashboard/README.md

 # 📊 Retail Data Analysis Dashboard | Power BI
+📌 End-to-end retail data analysis project covering customer behavior, sales trends, and campaign performance using Power BI.
 ---

-## 🔹 Overview
+## 🚀 Problem Statement
-This project analyzes retail transaction data from 2,500 households.
+This project focuses on understanding customer behavior, product performance, and campaign effectiveness using retail transaction data.
-The objective is to understand customer behavior, product performance, campaign impact, and overall sales trends through an interactive Power BI dashboard.

-The project focuses on converting raw retail data into meaningful business insights.
+The goal is to understand what drives sales and how businesses can improve their marketing and revenue decisions.
 ---

-## 🎯 Objectives
+## 📊 Dataset
-- Study customer demographics and purchasing patterns
+The dataset contains:
+- Customer demographics (age, income, household details)
+- Transaction-level purchase data
+- Product information (category, brand, department)
-- Evaluate campaign and coupon performance
+- Campaign and coupon data

-- Identify high-performing products and departments
-- Analyze revenue trends and discount impact
+---

+## 🔍 Key Insights
+- A significant portion of revenue comes from repeat customers, highlighting strong retention
+- Some campaigns show high participation but low conversion, indicating targeting issues
+- Discounts increase sales volume but can negatively impact profitability
-- Explore product combinations using market basket analysis
+- Certain product combinations are frequently purchased together, creating cross-selling opportunities

+---

+## 💡 Business Recommendations
+- Focus more on repeat customers to improve revenue
+- Improve targeting for campaigns with low conversion
+- Optimize discount strategies instead of over-discounting
+- Use product bundling for frequently bought items

 ---